Aquai01/cs50.readthedocs.io/api/dining.rst

     :statuscode 200: Always returned.

     :>jsonarr integer id: A category's unique identifer.
-Usable as a primary key in a databse.
+Usable as a primary key in a database.
     :>jsonarr string name: A category's name.

     **Example: Getting All Categories**